CarolinaKra/Carolina_Portfolio/README.md

+# About me:
+I am a Data Scientist with AI specialisation.
+I am currently working on my final project for my MSc in Data Science and AI from the University of London.
+I have a strong interest in AI, Neural Networks and Machine Learning.

+Besides this, I have a very strong analytical mind and I am a values-driven professional.
+I was born in Argentina, as a child and a teenager, I participated in various Mathematical Olympiads and reached the national final.
+I moved to Israel as a teenager, where I finished college and served in the Israeli Army as a medic.
+Then, I have studied for my BSc in Biotechnology Engineering at the Ben Gurion University of the Negev.
+During that last year, as part of my final project, I proposed an optimised method to produce biodiesel from waste.
+This has strengthened my values in the environment and led to my interest in the renewable energy sector.
+This is the sector where I have done most of my professional career, both in Israel and in the UK, working on different projects such as product development, process optimisation and analytical test method development.
+However, I realised that the parts I enjoyed the most from my work were the parts that I analysed data and when I tried to fit models into the analytical results.
+By 2019, I started researching and self-learning data science and in April 2020, I enrolled in the MSc.Data Science programme.
+This Portfolio reflects some of the projects I have done during my master's and as part of my last job at Johnson Matthey Fuel Cell.

+# My Projects:
 ## [Project 1: Multi-Label Classification of Fashion Articles Images](https://github.com/CarolinaKra/FashionArticlesImageClassification)
 ### My Computer Vision Project with Convolutional Neural Networks
 * Developed a CNN model that predicts the gender, the category and the subcategory of fashion article images